moorara/interview/cheatsheets/1-algorithms.md

 ### Dynamic Programming

-Dynamic programming typically applies to **optimization problems**.
+  - Dynamic programming typically applies to **optimization problems**.
     - Optimization problems have many possible solutions.
     - Each solution has a value, and we are interested in a solution with the optimal (minimum or maximum) value.
+  - Dynamic programming uses additional memory to save computation time.
+  - With dynamic programming, an exponential-time solution can be transformed into a polynomial-time solution if:
+    - The number of distinct subproblems involved is polynomial in the input size
+    - Each subproblem can be solved in polynomial time

 A problem must have two key elements in order for dynamic programming to apply: